Video title

 Informative

-Why Kuari Pass is also called Lord Curzon Trail
+When I Discovered Why Kuari Pass is Called the Lord Curzon Trail

 It is Day 3 of Pangarchula-Kuari Pass Trek.
-We reach the campsite of Gelaghad after 5 hours of arduous trekking walking through thick pine forests and climbing steep rocks.
-The treeline has disappeared a few meters before you reach Gelghad.
+We reach the campsite of Gelghad after 5 hours of arduous trekking walking through thick pine forests and climbing steep rocks.
+The tree line has disappeared a few meters before you reach Gelghad.
 At firs...

 Read full